 I am helpful like Johnny Appleseed!

 September is Johnny Appleseed Month!
-Why not use Johnny to help teach the character trait helpful!
+Why not use Johnny to help teach the character trait, helpful?
 Read Johnny Appleseed by Steven Kellogg and discuss how he was KIND AND HELPFUL.
-They pretty much go hand in hand so why not discuss more than one trait!
-Then brainstorm ways to be helpful or what to look for when searching for helpful traits in others.
+They go hand in hand, so why not discuss more than one trait?
+Then, brainstorm ways to be helpful or what to look for when searching for valuable traits in others.
 Use apples to display student responses!
 BE HELPFUL LIKE JOHNNY APPLESEED!

 I am brave if you dare!

-October is a spooky month, which is why bravery is the perfect character trait!
+October is a spooky month, so bravery is the perfect character trait!
 Read the mentor text Brave Irene by William Steig.
-Then brainstorm ways children can be BRAVE/COURAGEOUS.
-Since they are synonyms, introduce courageous too and increase students’ character ed vocabulary!
-Look for these traits in others too!
+Then, brainstorm ways children can be BRAVE/COURAGEOUS.
+Since they are synonyms, introduce courage and increase students’ character-ed vocabulary!
+Look for these traits in others, too!
 Many schools don’t allow teachers to put up Halloween decorations, but you can use pumpkins for the display!
 BE BRAVE IF YOU DARE!

 I am thankful!

-Thanksgiving is in November, so it is the ideal month to explore the character trait – thankful!
+Thanksgiving is in November, so exploring the character trait of being thankful is ideal!
 Read the mentor text Llama Llama Gives Thanks by Anna Dewdney.
 Start the discussion on the character traits THANKFUL/GRATEFUL.
-Emphasize that there is ALWAYS something to be thankful for-even tiny things!
+Emphasize that there is ALWAYS something to be thankful for, even tiny things!
 Help students think about abstract ideas.
 As a whole group, small group, or even partners, share ideas!
 Use a turkey feather to display students’ thoughts.
 Make a turkey and put the feathers around it.
 Cute, cute, cute!
 OUR CLASS IS THANKFUL!
 THERE IS ALWAYS SOMETHING TO BE THANKFUL FOR!

 I can be giving!

 Christmas and other holidays are celebrated in December.
-It is the month of gifts so GIVING came to mind right away !
-Start off by reading a mentor text: Boxes for Katje by Candace Fleming or The Giving Tree by Shel Silverstein.
+It is the month of gifts, so GIVING immediately came to mind!
+Start by reading a mentor text: Boxes for Katje by Candace Fleming or The Giving Tree by Shel Silverstein.
 Decorate some cute little prezzies, use real bows, have students think of ways to be GIVING, and place them under a tree.
 Once again, think outside of the box.
 Don’t think of physical things.
 If your school doesn’t allow Christmas trees, that’s ok.
 Just display the prezzies for your Gift of Giving!
 Everyone likes a prezzie!
 OUR CLASS HAS THE GIFT OF GIVING!

 I will persevere in the new year!

-What do you think of in the New Year?
+What do you think of at the New Year?
 Resolutions!
 People make goals for the year.
 PERSEVERING is the perfect character trait to teach alongside New Year’s resolutions.
 Children will form a deeper meaning of their goals!
-Read a mentor text: A Chair for My Mother by Vera Williams or The Little Engine that Could by Watty Piper or Salt in His Shoes by Deloris Jordan.
+Read a mentor text: A Chair for My Mother by Vera Williams, The Little Engine That Could by Watty Piper, or Salt in His Shoes by Deloris Jordan.
 Have students think of things they may want to improve and goals they want to reach before the end of the year.
 Use balloons to display their goals.
 Tell them to check back at their goals occasionally to assess their progress!
 OUR CLASS WILL PERSEVERE IN THE NEW YEAR!

 I am honest like Abe!

-Abe Lincoln’s birthday is in February so we usually honor him during this time.
+Abe Lincoln’s birthday is in February, so we usually honor him during this time.
 Abe was known as being an honest president.
-This makes February an awesome month to introduce the character trait of HONESTY AND TRUTHFUL.
+This makes February an excellent month to introduce the character traits of HONESTY AND TRUTHFUL.
 Read a mentor text: The Empty Pot by Demi or Abe’s Honest Words: The Life of Abraham Lincoln by Doreen Rappaport.
-Have a discussion on honesty and ways to be honest.
+Discuss honesty and ways to be honest.
 You can decorate with an Honest Abe hat!
 Did you know he carried notes in his hat?
 Put an honesty note in a black hat!
 HONESTY IS THE BEST POLICY!

 I am so lucky!